-Unfortunately, many students fall prey to the myth that because their parents have a certain income, they won’t be eligible for many forms of financial aid, including scholarships.
-However, that myth can cost them significant gift aid money.
+When it comes to college, students look everywhere for financial aid.
+That includes scholarships.
+Unfortunately, many students fall prey to the myth that because their parents have a certain income, they won’t earn scholarships or even be eligible for many other forms of financial aid.
+However, that myth costs them significant gift aid money.
 With the cost of college so high, even families who don’t qualify as low-income can need assistance paying for tuition.

 So don’t let scholarship opportunities pass you by!
 Let’s bust the myth.